-- A main strategy document setting out our aspirational vision, objectives and priorities for both new and existing housing of all tenures. - A set of annexes providing further detail on our policy direction in particular areas, a summary of evidence used to support the Strategy, and a glossary of terms any of which may be updated, added to or removed during the life of the Strategy.
-Also a summary of achievements under our Greater Cambridge Housing Strategy 2019-2023. - An annual action plan, to be monitored and reviewed each year, giving more detail on how the Strategy will be implemented.
+- A main strategy document setting out our vision, objectives and priorities for both new and existing housing of all tenures. - A set of annexes providing further detail on our policy direction in particular areas, a summary of evidence used to support the Strategy, and a glossary of terms any of which may be updated, added to or removed during the life of the Strategy.
+Also a summary of achievements under our Greater Cambridge Housing Strategy 2019-2023.